SumanthRH/personal-website/content/project/satellite-image/index.md

 date: 2018-12-01
 ---

-This project was our submission to the [Inter IIT Tech Meet 2018](https://www.iitb.ac.in/en/event/7th-inter-iit-tech-meet), an annual competition held among the 20 odd IITs in India.
+This project was our submission to a challenge in [Inter IIT Tech Meet 2018](https://www.iitb.ac.in/en/event/7th-inter-iit-tech-meet), an annual competition held among the 20 odd IITs in India.
 With a dataset of just 14 images, we were tasked with segmenting pixels in satellite images into 8 classes - Roads, Buildings, Trees, Grass, Bare Soil, Water, Railways and Swimming pools.
 The images were multispectral - we had access to a Near InfraRed (NIR) channel along with the usual RGB.
 Our approach